Using the Platform

 DvP is designed to avoid settlement risk, where one party might fail to deliver on their side of the transaction.

-Investor receives an offer letter and DvP card from Fresh Equities.
+Offer Letter: Investor receives an offer letter and DvP CARD from Fresh Equities.

-Investor submits CARD form to their broker for processing.
+Broker Arrangement: Investor signs the offer letter and submits the CARD form to their broker for processing at least two days before settlement day.
 Your broker will arrange payment with you - funds are usually drawn from your linked settlement account.
+If your broker is CommSec, we will pass on your signed offer letter on your behalf and they will take your signature as authorisation for the trade.

-Just prior the settlement date, your broker puts out a matching DvP message to Fresh Equities.
+Broker Booking: Just prior to the settlement date, your broker puts out a matching DvP message to Fresh Equities.

 Not all brokerage accounts will support DvP.
 The design of this settlement method means that your broker will be taking some degree of risk.
 As a result, some brokers limit the use of DvP to premium/HNW/private accounts where they have an established relationship with the investor.